 01 of 05

 According to game critic Seth Brown, Dominion "has inspired many imitators with its ingenious deck-building mechanic.
-Both easy to learn and strategic enough for serious gamers, Dominion may well be a 'must-play.'"
+Both easy to learn and strategic enough for serious gamers, Dominion is a 'must-play.'

 The game has an abstract medieval theme and a wide array of available action cards, which can take a few rounds, especially if you are playing with one of the expansion packs.
 The game is available online or on Android for free.
 The online or phone app versions are a good way to practice and learn the card decks.